-The Primary Care Education Unit at the University of Nottingham School of Medicine delivers teaching to all 5 years of teaching.
-The team has a proven track record in conducting medical education research, including projects commissioned by the RCGP, Health Education East & West Midlands.
-Current research projects include developing a situational judgement test for the summative assessment of professionalism, and evaluation of compassion education.
-Our main research themes are professionalism, compassion, CPD and revalidation of doctors.
+The Primary Care Education Unit, at the University Of Nottingham School Of Medicine, delivers teaching to all five years of the undergraduate medical curriculum.
+The team has a proven track record in conducting medical education research, including projects commissioned by the Royal College of General Practitioners, Health Education East & West Midlands and projects funded by the School for Primary Care Research.
+Our research themes include methods of teaching delivery and assessment and promoting careers in primary care.
+We have broad expertise in both quantitative and qualitative research methodologies within medical education.
+Current research projects include:

-Proposed research areas: